-CONGRATULATIONS To three amazing alumni who completed the DCWJC Entrepreneurship Track!
+CONGRATULATIONS to three amazing alumni who completed the DCWJC Entrepreneurship Track!
 On August 17, Rosa Olivarez, Nelly Sosa, and Pamela Tutton each presented an overview of her amazing enterprise and told why they chose their line of business.
 We are excited to see them thrive and pray blessings and much success for them!

-A special THANK YOU to course facilitators: Vernessa Cole, Jana Jackson, and Kiki Lazz-Onyenobi and Jeff Morton!
+A special THANK YOU to course facilitators: Vernessa Cole, Tina Yates, Jana Jackson, and Kiki Lazz-Onyenobi and Jeff Morton!
 We greatly appreciate your dedication to helping women succeed.
 The fact that you generously use your God-given gifts and talents to serve other is a blessing to DCWJC and our participants!

 We are proud of you, ladies!